How Many Countries Don’t Use the Metric System

 3.2.
 Canada

-Canada adopted the metric system in 1970, but the imperial system is still significantly used in many commercial industries and even in the day-to-day life.
-The British imperial units were used because of the country’s ties with Great Britain, and their proximity.
-The metric system is not wholly adopted by Canada, because of strong resistance by the public during its implementation, so a mixture of systems is used for measurement.
+Canada adopted the metric system in 1970, but the imperial system is still significantly used in many commercial industries and daily life.
+The British imperial units were used because of the country’s ties with Great Britain and their proximity.

 3.3.
 Malaysia